Standalone Risk: Meaning

 Hence, the key to mitigating such risks is the diversification of our portfolio.
 We should spread our investment between multiple assets or departments.
 This will minimize the unsystematic risks.
 Also, it will take care of risks that are specific to a particular company or asset.

-There is an age-old proverb in the financial world that “Do not put all your eggs in one basket.”
-This approach insists on a well-diversified holding of assets or investments by the investor/business organization/portfolio managers, etc. In the financial world, many times investors treat their big investments or large divisions of a business as a separate entity.
+There is an age-old proverb in the financial world “Do not put all your eggs in one basket.”
+This approach insists on a well-diversified holding of assets or investments by the investor/business organization/portfolio managers, etc. In the financial world, many times, investors treat their big investments or large divisions of a business as a separate entities.
 We then calculate the standalone risk of that individual entity.
-Investors can determine the extent of risk to expect from that asset, in comparison to the expected return from that asset.
+Investors can determine the extent of risk to expect from that asset in comparison to the expected return from that asset.

 How do we Measure Standalone Risk?

 We use a number of statistical techniques to assess the standalone risk of an asset.
 Let us have a look at them in detail.

 Beta measures the volatility of an asset or an investment in comparison to the overall market.
 Specialists use beta to measure the standalone risk of an asset in comparison to the risk of a well-diversified portfolio of multiple assets.
 It helps an investor understand how volatile and risky the standalone asset is.
 Also, it helps him choose between the two options of investing.
 He can either invest in a standalone asset.
 Or go for a mix of assets in the form of a diversified portfolio.
 Again this depends upon his risk appetite, market trend perception, etc. Aggressive investors prefer to go with investments having a beta value of more than 1.
 In contrast, conservative or moderate investors would like to go with the assets having a beta lesser than 1.

 Coefficient of Variation